 Inflation 2.75%

 Salary increases:

-ERS 3.25% - 7.00%, including inflation
+ERS 3.25% - 7.00%

-GJRS 4.50%, including inflation
+GJRS 4.50%

-LRS None
+LRS N/A

-Investment rate of return 7.50%, net of OPEB plan investment expense including inflation
+Investment rate of return 7.30%, net of OPEB plan investment expense, including inflation

+Healthcare cost trend rate N/A

 Postretirement mortality rates were based on the RP-2000 Combined Mortality Table with future mortality improvement projected to 2025 with the Society of Actuaries' projection scale BB and set forward 2 years for both males and females for service retirements and dependent beneficiaries.
 There is a margin for future mortality improvement in the tables used by the plan.